What is Voluntary Retirement?

-Voluntary retirement is a characterization of the injured worker’s status at the time of their application for benefits.
+Voluntary retirement is a characterization of the injured worker’s status on the date of their application for benefits.
 (Initial filing of an L&I claim or reopening of an L&I claim).
 Voluntary retirement is an artificial status.
 It is used by the Department of Labor and Industries and Self Insured employers to deny time loss and pension benefits to workers who in their opinion are not sufficiently attached to the workforce.

 - The Washington Administrative Code definition of voluntary retirement is at WAC 296-14-100:

 - Payment for union benefits while not working.
 L&I says that payment of union dues, medical premiums, or life insurance premiums do not constitute attachment to the work force.

 - What is voluntary retirement?
 Voluntary retirement is L&I’s questioning an injured persons status by saying they are not a worker.
 L&I policy 5.91 applies to time loss and presumably pension requests.
-When a workers attachment to the work force is questioned, the adjudicator determines that the worker voluntarily retires from the workforce when the worker meets all 4 of the following criteria:
+When a workers attachment to the work force is questioned, the L&I adjudicator determines that the worker has voluntarily retired from the workforce when the worker meets all 4 of the following criteria:

 - The worker is not receiving income, salary or wages from employment; and

 - The worker has not provided evidence of a bonafide attempt to return to gainful employment after retirement, even when requested by the insurer to do so; and

-- An injury or disease related to the industrial condition was not a proximate (major) cause of the worker’s decision to retire from the workforce: and
+- An injury or disease related to the industrial condition was not a proximate cause of the worker’s decision to retire from the workforce: and

 - At the time of application for benefits the worker was not attached to the workforce.